HP LaserJet: 1990s

 By installing an HP JetDirect print server card, a LaserJet 4 / 4M printer could be connected to a network, for example as a departmental printer in companies instead of the larger III Si and 4 Si models.

-In 2020 The New York Times wrote "by the 1990s, it was a staple of offices around the world."
+In 2020 The New York Times wrote that "by the 1990s, it was a staple of offices around the world."
 The flagship of the family was the LaserJet 4 SiMX, launched in May 1993.
 It had several network interfaces by default, both Ethernet, Appletalk and TokenRing.
 Instant-on fusing was introduced with the LaserJet 4L in the spring of 1993.
 It included a new low cost print engine.
 It sold for $1,229.